-- Select the communications device and baud rate for your Piksi Multi from the drop down menu
+- Select the communications device and baud rate for your Piksi Multi from the drop-down menu.

-- Ensure that you have simulation mode disabled
+- Ensure that you have Simulation Mode disabled.

 Checking Satellite Signals

 Open the Tracking tab.
 If a satellite signal has been successfully acquired, it will be assigned to a tracking channel and transitioned to tracking mode.
-In the Tracking tab you will see a line added to the plot indicating the signal strength of that satellite (L1 and L2 signals from the same satellite will be shown separately).
+In the Tracking tab you will see a line added to the plot indicating the signal strength of that satellite (L1 and L2 signals from the same satellite are shown separately).
 Wait until at least 4 satellites are tracking with signal strengths above 33 dB-Hz.